Kulsum110/Grammar-Checker/README.md

 # Grammar-Checker
-This is a chrome extension . where we can write text and check it is gramatically right or wrong .
+This is a chrome extension  where we can write text and check it is gramatically right or wrong .
+Author-Kulsum zehra